interplaynetary/p2p-template/README.md

 ---

 # What is being done:
 - Ruzgar: A p2p interface (a single html file) is being created for peers to express their mutual-recognition of contributions towards their own self-actualization (contributions towards one's needs, values, goals, social and or material dependencies etc.) and to distribute associations (mutual-relations) according to their mutual-recognition-distributions.
 Implementing all the logic presented in this proof.
-**The interface is almost complete but I am seeking support to continue my efforts in the development of the interface (housing, food, financial support etc.).**

-# How to contribute to free-association:

-**Direct Contribution:**
-- Test the interface and provide feedback on real usage
-- Contribute to code development and documentation
-- Help identify and fix bugs or issues
-- Suggest improvements based on practical experience
-- Implement code in other programming languages
-- Translate materials into different languages

-**Community Building:**
-- Share and discuss these ideas with others
-- Organize study groups or discussion circles
-- Create educational content and tutorials
-- Help build communities of practice
-- Connect with other similar initiatives

-**Practical Implementation:**
-- Apply these principles in your own projects
-- Document real experiences with free association
-- Help develop practical tools and methods
-- Create examples of successful implementation
-- Share lessons learned from practical application

-**Material Support:**
-- Contribute resources to development
-- Help provide infrastructure and tools
-- Support contributors' material needs
-- Help make participation more accessible
-- Share surplus capabilities and resources
+It is available at [interplaynetary-github](https://github.com/interplaynetary/free-association) but is additionally available p2p on [radicl](https://link-needed).
+**A basic interface for free-association is almost complete but I am seeking support (housing, food, financial support etc.) to continue its development.**

+# Revolutionary Strategy for Free Association

+**Phase 1: Building the Infrastructure of Free Association**
+- Develop and test the p2p interface for mutual recognition
+- Create documentation in multiple languages
+- Build tools for tracking real contributions and dependencies
+- Establish initial communities of practice
+- Focus on making tools accessible and easy to use

+**Phase 2: Practical Implementation & Documentation**
+- Start with small-scale experiments in existing projects
+- Document real experiences meticulously
+- Identify and solve practical challenges
+- Create educational materials based on real experiences
+- Build network of mutual support between implementations

+**Phase 3: Expanding Producer Networks**
+- Connect different communities using free association
+- Help producers recognize their mutual dependencies
+- Support transition from capital relations to direct association
+- Document and share successful transitions
+- Build infrastructure for larger-scale coordination

+**Phase 4: Strategic Acceleration**
+1. Within Capital-Mediated Production:
+   - Help workers recognize mutual dependencies
+   - Support organization on basis of free association
+   - Document how commodity fetish breaks down
+   - Build tools for direct producer coordination

+2. Within Free Association Networks:
+   - Strengthen direct producer relationships
+   - Develop surplus sharing mechanisms
+   - Create tools for complex coordination
+   - Support material needs of contributors

+3. Expanding Common Means of Production:
+   - ↑Dissolution of capitalist organization into free association
+   - → ↓Force of capitalist limits on common production
+   - → ↑Means of production in common
+   - → ↑Capacity for free association
+   - → ↑Further dissolution of capitalist organization

+**Key Strategic Principles:**
+1. Theory guides practice, practice develops theory
+2. Start small but build for scale
+3. Document everything, share widely
+4. Focus on real material relationships
+5. Support both immediate needs and long-term transformation